jbranchaud/snake_case/README.md

 ### Week 6: LED Clock

-LED Clock: You are (voluntarily) in a room that is completely dark except for the light coming from an old LED digital alarm clock.
+You are (voluntarily) in a room that is completely dark except for the light coming from an old LED digital alarm clock.
 This is one of those clocks with 4 seven segment displays using an HH:MM time format.
 The clock is configured to display time in a 24 hour format and the leading